 Many individuals with substance use disorders battle co-existing mental health issues, such as depression, anxiety, or post-traumatic stress disorder.

 MAT can effectively address these co-occurring disorders, especially when combined with therapeutic interventions.
-The balanced approach ensures that while the physical symptoms of addiction are treated, underlying psychological concerns aren't neglected.
+The balanced approach ensures that while the physical symptoms of substance use are treated, underlying psychological concerns aren't neglected.

 This integrated treatment can be pivotal in promoting overall well-being and long-term recovery for the individual.